-Requests for reimbursements shall be made in accordance with the following procedures:
+Requests for reimbursements shall be made in accordance with Ordinance No. 17.07.20 and the following procedures:

-Board members shall submit their expense reimbursement requests to the Executive Director who shall review the submissions with the Treasurer and/or President of the Board for compliance with this Policy and, if in compliance, shall instruct the Director to process the requests through Accounts Payable.
+Board members shall submit their expense reimbursement requests to the Executive Director, who shall review the submissions with the Treasurer and/or President of the Board for compliance with this Policy and, if in compliance, the request shall be presented to the full Board at an open meeting for approval in accordance with Ordinance No. 17.07.20.
+The request for reimbursement will be processed upon the Board's approval.
 If the Treasurer of the Board believes the submission is not in compliance with Board Policy, he will so advise the Board member, specify the details of such perceived non-compliance and request that the Board member comply.
 In the event of a disagreement between a Board member and the Treasurer of the Board, the matter of reimbursement shall be submitted to the full Board for determination.